-It’s not unusual to see a group of old friends gathered for morning conversation at a coffee shop or fast-food establishment.
+It’s not unusual to see a group of old friends gathered for morning conversation at a coffee shop or fast-food establishment in our town.

-One particular—and distinguished—group, meets twice a month at the McDonald’s near the intersection of Rock Prairie Road and Longmire Drive.
+One particular—and distinguished—group meets twice a month at the McDonald’s near the intersection of Rock Prairie Road and Longmire Drive in College Station.

-The group—all men to this point and numbering anywhere between four and eight—represents many of the leading voices of local history.
+The group—all men to this point and numbering anywhere between four and eight—represents many of the leading voices in the telling of local history.

 Most are authors.
 Each has ties to Texas A&M. All are passionate about both the history of the college and its contributions to the United States Armed Forces.

-The original plan was to have Balliew update her original 1988 publication.
-Instead, Dethloff led an effort to do a reprint of the original book.
+The original idea was to have Balliew update her original 1988 publication.
+When that plan failed to reach fruition, Dethloff led an effort to do a reprint of the original book.
 Copies are still for sale at the College Station City Hall building.

-In the meeting which began this project, Henry brought with him a manilla folder.
-In it was a “cover note” he had written to Blanche.
+In the meeting which began this project, Henry brought with him a thick manilla folder.
+Contained in it was a “cover note” he had written to Blanche.

-Henry seemed vibrant and in reasonably good health at our meeting.
-In about five months time, however, he would lose his battles due to complications from both cancer and Alzheimer’s disease.
+Henry seemed vibrant and in good health at our meeting.
+In about five months’ time, however, he met his demise, having suffered the ravages of both cancer and Alzheimer’s disease.